EpicNick117/PyChrome/README.md

 # PyChrome
-A python web browser (This is the setup file)
+A python web browser that was made by chat gpt.